-- 12. Quality control and quality assurance - 13.
-Special and timed laboratory procedures: ABG's, in-dwelling lines, TDM, GTT's, etc. - 14.
+- 13. Special and timed laboratory procedures: Bleeding Time Tests, TDM, GTT's, etc. - 14.
 Departments within the laboratory and the hospital - 15.
 Processing and transporting of laboratory specimens - 16.
 Significance of laboratory tests, as related to the body systems - 17.
 Physical problems that can occur in the field - 18.
 Patient types, problems, and complications - 19.
 Diseases that can affect laboratory personnel, AIDS, hepatitis, TB - 20.
 CPR, certificate program - 21.
 Computer skills should be part of the program if used in the hospital and laboratory setting

 Throughout the theory component of training, there are 2 written tests.
-Students must maintain an overall average of 80% on their written tests to continue on to the clinical component of training.
+Students must maintain an overall average of 80% on their written tests to continue on to successfully complete all components of training.
 Students are given the opportunity to retake one test throughout the duration of theory.
-If an 80% average is not achieved by the last day of theory, the student will be in academic failure and will not be able to continue in the clinical training.
+If an 80% average is not achieved by the last day of theory, the student will be in academic failure and will not be able to graduate with their certificate of completion.
 Students in academic failure are eligible to retake the course at the rate of \$2000 (tuition and registration fee).